nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 <img src="images/LogicClassDiagram.png" width="550"/>

 How the `Logic` component works:
-1. When `Logic` is called upon to execute a command, it uses the `AddressBookParser` class to parse the user command.
+1. When `Logic` is called upon to execute a command, it uses the `MedBookParser` class to parse the user command.
 1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddCommand`) which is executed by the `LogicManager`.
 1. The command can communicate with the `Model` when it is executed (e.g. to add a person).
 1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

-The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("delete 1")` API call.
+The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("delete 1")` API call when the prescription screen is displayed.

 ![Interactions Inside the Logic Component for the `delete 1` Command](images/DeleteSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeletePrescriptionCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

 Here are the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a user command: